Colonoscopy in Dallas, TX

 What is the recovery period for a colonoscopy exam?

-Most of the time, you can expect it to take around 24 hours to recover, and most people can maintain normal activities the next day.
-It's common to experience some gastric discomfort following your colonoscopy exam, like cramping and bloating.
-Our Digestive Health Associates of Texas doctors will give you further info on what to expect during your recovery.
+Most of the time, you can expect it to take around 24 hours to recover, and many people can maintain normal activities the next day.
+If colon or rectal polyps are identified and removed during a colonoscopy, recovery may last longer.
+It is common to experience some gastric discomfort following your colonoscopy exam, like cramping and bloating.
+Our Digestive Health Associates of Texas doctors will give you further details on what to expect during your recovery.

 The gold standard for colon cancer screening